ThePotatoGuy/cd-rip-conv-tag/README.md

 *	cdparanoia
 *	ffmpeg

-This script will also check if those programs exist before executing
+This script will also check if those programs exist before executing.

+This has only been tested on ArchLinux